scala-network/DefyX/doc/specs.md

-# DefyX
+# RandomX

-DefyX is a proof of work (PoW) algorithm which was designed to close the gap between general-purpose CPUs and specialized hardware.
+RandomX is a proof of work (PoW) algorithm which was designed to close the gap between general-purpose CPUs and specialized hardware.
 The core of the algorithm is a simulation of a virtual CPU.

 #### Table of contents